-The Company incurred organizational costs of \$14,024 and \$300,664 for the three months ended June 30, 2015 and for the period January 29, 2015 (date of inception) through June 30, 2015, respectively.
-Organization costs include, among other things, the cost of incorporating, including the cost of legal services and other fees pertaining to the Company's organization.
-These costs are expensed on the Company's statement of operations, as incurred.
-The Company also incurred offering costs of \$58,456 and \$0 as of June 30, 2015 and February 17, 2015, respectively.
-The Company's offering costs include, among other things, legal fees and other costs pertaining to the preparation of the Company's Registration Statement on Form 10.
-The Company will capitalize these expenses and amortize on a straight-line basis.
+The Company incurred organizational costs of \$4,060 and \$304,724 for the three months ended September 30, 2015 and for the period January 29, 2015 (date of inception) through September 30, 2015, respectively.
+Organization costs include the cost of incorporating, including the cost of legal services and other fees pertaining to the Company's organization.
+These costs are expensed on the Company's statement of operations as incurred.
+The Company also incurred offering costs of \$86,902 and \$145,358 for the three months ended September 30, 2015 and for the period January 29, 2015 (date of inception) through September 30, 2015, respectively.
+The Company's offering costs include legal fees and other costs pertaining to the preparation of the Company's registration statement on Form 10 (the "Registration Statement").
+The Company capitalizes these expenses and amortizes them on a straight-line basis.
+The amortization is included within professional fees and other expenses within the Statement of Operations and amounted to \$36,339 for the period January 29, 2015 to September 30, 2015.